Supreme Credit Solution logo

 The company offers three primary service tiers: a basic $149.99 "700 Club" plan (3-month package with credit report analysis and 3-bureau disputes), a mid-tier $299.99 "Couples Premium" option (full credit restoration with weekly calls), and a $499.99 comprehensive plan (one-on-one coaching and dedicated support).
 All packages include dispute filing, monthly progress tracking, and email or priority support.
 They also advertise a Black Friday promotional price of $99 for initial services and offer free consultation appointments.

-The company differentiates itself through scheduled appointment slots with named credit specialists (Rich Richardson and Whitney Richardson), daily availability for consultations, and claims of personalized strategy development.
-Their website emphasizes a money-back guarantee, cancellation policy, and educational resources (300+ materials listed).
-They also appear to offer tax filing services through their specialists.
+The company differentiates itself through scheduled appointment slots with named credit staff context (Rich Richardson and Whitney Richardson), daily availability for consultations, and claims of personalized strategy development.
+Their website emphasizes a listed refund term, cancellation policy, and educational resources (300+ materials listed).
+They also appear to offer tax filing services through their staff context.

 However, several red flags warrant consideration: the website contains spelling errors ("dividual" instead of "individual," "bost" instead of "boost"), vague claims about "25K+ negative items removed" without verification mechanisms, and unverified client testimonials.
 The service model is typical of the credit repair industry, which operates in a heavily regulated space where results are limited by law—legitimate disputes take 30-45 days per the Fair Credit Reporting Act, and companies cannot legally remove accurate negative information.
 The aggressive marketing (Black Friday sales, limited-time offers) is common in this sector but should prompt consumer caution.